How can we enhance innovation and productivity while respecting other people and staying true to ourselves?

-- E.g. if the first part of the formula is “when you continually interrupt me during meetings’, we might then add, “I don’t get a chance to voice my opinion.”
+- For example: If the first part of the formula is “when you continually interrupt me during meetings", we might then add, “I don’t get a chance to voice my opinion.”

 The goal here is to build a cause-and-effect logic, linking an objective statement of behaviour to the impact that behaviour has had on us.

 3. End with a feelings statement; how the person’s offending behaviour has not only negatively impacted your actions but also hurt your feelings.

 - Or: “I feel underappreciated.”